 When there’s no proper fix or patch for an identified vulnerability, mitigation helps reduce the prospect of an attack.
 The option is used to buy time until remediation is possible.

 Part of the mitigation process should include deploying additional tools to help reduce cybersecurity risks.
-For example, antivirus software can be used to identify and remove malware and other threats within your network.
+For example, you can use antivirus software to identify and remove malware and other threats within your network.
 Reputable tools can accomplish this through a variety of measures, including real-time antivirus scanners, remote firewalls, and predictive artificial intelligence threat detection.

 In an era when nearly all organizations are moving their most critical services online, effective cybersecurity approach is paramount.
-As part of this approach, your nonprofit organization should carry out vulnerability assessments consistently to ensure that any external threats are identified and dealt with earlier rather than later.
+As part of this approach, your nonprofit organization should carry out vulnerability assessments consistently to ensure that you identify and deal with any external threats earlier rather than later.